tropiano4/tropiano-srg/README.md

 * Figures contains figures organized chronologically by sub-folders "Month_Year".
 This folder still needs work for better organization.
 Can add README to each sub-folder to explain each of the figures if the title of the figure is not sufficient.

-* Fortran_test_codes contains Fortran codes used to test SRG or Magnus algorithms.

 * Magnus_codes contains codes for Magnus evolving a Hamiltonian via the Wegner or relative kinetic energy generator.

 * Notes contains pdf notes relevant to some of the tools used in these codes.
 Add anything that does not qualify as a paper or presentation to this folder.
 Also contains sub-folders of LaTeX notes (e.g. the draft of our Magnus paper).